platonai/MyManus/README.md

 # 🤖 MyManus

-1. Developed by programmers to solve specific problems in their daily work
+1. Designed to address programmers' daily challenges
-2. Gradually automate and enhance the daily tasks of programmers
-3. Continuously self-evolve
+2. A personal toolbox and assistant for developers
+3. Compact, practical, and enjoyable
+4. Open to innovative ideas

 ## 📹 Video